oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Application Architecture Patterns
 =================================

-There are three main architectural patterns available when building browser-based JavaScript applications that rely on OAuth for accessing protected resources.
+There are three main architectural patterns available when building browser-based applications that rely on OAuth for accessing protected resources.

-- A JavaScript application that relies on a backend component for handling OAuth responsibilities and proxies all requests through the backend component (Backend-For-Frontend or BFF)
+- A browser-based application that relies on a backend component for handling OAuth responsibilities and forwards all requests through the backend component (Backend-For-Frontend or BFF)
-- A JavaScript application that relies on a backend component for handling OAuth responsibilities, but calls resource servers directly using the access token (Token-Mediating Backend)
+- A browser-based application that relies on a backend component for handling OAuth responsibilities, but calls resource servers directly using the access token (Token-Mediating Backend)
-- A JavaScript application acting as the client, handling all OAuth responsibilities in the browser (Browser-based OAuth Client)
+- A browser-based application acting as the client, handling all OAuth responsibilities in the browser (Browser-based OAuth Client)

 Each of these architectural patterns offers a different trade-off between security and simplicity.
 The patterns in this section are presented in decreasing order of security.